cmake-basis/BASIS/doc/standard/template.rst

     Sets basic information about a BASIS Project and calls the :apidoc:`basis_project()` command.
+    The basic project information, also known as metadata, will typically include:
+      - the project name and release version
+      - a brief description which is used for the packaging
+      - dependencies
-    The basic project information, also known as metadata, will typically include the project name and release version, its brief description which is used for the packaging, and the dependencies.
-Note that additional dependencies may be given by the CMake code in the :ref:`config/Depends.cmake <Depends>` file, if such file is present.
+    Note that additional dependencies may optionally be specified using by the CMake code in the :ref:`config/Depends.cmake <Depends>` file.
     If the project is a module of another project, this file is read by the top-level project to be able to identify its modules and the dependencies among them.

     :seealso:`ConfigureBasisProject` explains using this file to configure your project.